Find Affordable College Courses

 Salt Lake City, UT

-University of Utah landed the #7 spot in the 2023 rankings for the best value communication and journalism programs.
-U of U is a very large public school located in the medium-sized city of Salt Lake City.
+University of Utah did quite well in this year’s ranking of the best value schools for communication and journalism students.
+It came in at #7 on the list.
+U of U is a very large public school located in the midsize city of Salt Lake City.

-U of U undergraduate students pay an average of $28,345 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at U of U are $28,345 a year.
 After completing their degree, communication and journalism graduates from U of U carry an average student debtload of $19,500.

 On top of its placing in our value ranking, U of U also did well on our Best Communication & Journalism Schools in the Rocky Mountains Region list.
 It’s in the top 20% of all schools reviewed in this analysis.

-Colorado State University - Fort Collins came in at #10 in this year’s edition of the Best Value Communication & Journalism Schools in the Rocky Mountains Region ranking.
-Located in the midsize city of Fort Collins, Colorado State is a public school with a fairly large student population.
+Colorado State University - Fort Collins ranked #10 on this year’s Best Value Communication & Journalism Schools in the Rocky Mountains Region list.
+Located in the midsize city of Fort Collins, Colorado State is a public college with a fairly large student population.

-Colorado State also took the #5 spot in our Best Communication & Journalism Schools in the Rocky Mountains Region rankings.
+Colorado State did well in our overall quality rankings, too.
+It placed #5 on our Best Communication & Journalism Schools in the Rocky Mountains Region list.

 Best Communication & Journalism Colleges by State

-Explore the best communication and journalism colleges for a specific state in the Rocky Mountains region.
+Explore the best communication and journalism schools for a specific state in the Rocky Mountains region.

 State Degrees Awarded